hg-graebe/GeoProver/README.md

 =========

-GeoProver is a Inter-CAS package for Geometry Theorem Proving with Mappings currently to Reduce, Mathematica, Maple and MuPAD.
+GeoProver is a Inter-CAS package for Geometry Theorem Proving with Mappings currently to Reduce, Mathematica, Maple, Maxima and MuPAD (5.0).

-A version for Maxima is on the way.

-Note that the build process has to be checked.
+The build process has to be fixed.